validatedpatterns/docs/multicloud-gitops/getting-started.md

 # Prerequisites

 1. An OpenShift cluster ( Go to https://console.redhat.com/openshift/create ).
 See also [sizing your cluster](../cluster-sizing).
-1. (Optional) A second OpenShift cluster for mulitcloud demonstration or testing
+1. (Optional) A second OpenShift cluster for multicloud demonstration or testing
 1. A github account (and a token for it with repos permissions, to read from and write to your forks)
 1. The helm binary, see https://helm.sh/docs/intro/install/

 The use of this blueprint depends on having at least one running Red Hat OpenShift cluster.
-It is desirable to have a cluster for deploying the GitOps management hub assets and a seperate cluster(s) for the managed cluster(s).
+It is desirable to have a cluster for deploying the GitOps management hub assets and a separate cluster(s) for the managed cluster(s).

 If you do not have a running Red Hat OpenShift cluster you can start one on a public or private cloud by using [Red Hat's cloud